nasen Live 2022

-Autism effects over 7000,000 people in the UK and according to a 2014 NAS Survey of individuals, families and carers affected by autism, 43% of those don’t engage in sport because of their sensory difficulties.
+Autism affects over 7000,000 people in the UK and according to a 2014 NAS Survey of individuals, families and carers affected by autism, 43% of those don’t engage in sport because of their sensory difficulties.

-fans aware of the space and, have received a fantastic response.
+In 2015 Sunderland AFC was the first football club in the Premier League to build a designated sensory room.
+Since the sensory environment has been created the football club have made their fans aware of the space and have received a fantastic response.
 With Autistic people or people with similar disabilities enjoying and making the most out of the sensory equipment and adding to their match-day experience.

 *Please note this is an example image.
 All products and the overall design in the image was created by Rhino UK.

-Rhino UK has over 40 years’ experience in working with sectors providing sensory solutions for all types of environments.
-We are on hand every step of the way to be able to help other supporters via football clubs enjoy football in a comfortable environment.Contact our friendly team today to discuss further.
+Rhino UK has over 40 years of experience working with sectors providing sensory solutions for all types of environments.
+We are on hand every step of the way to be able to help other supporters via football clubs enjoy football in a comfortable environment.